-This is the Georgia Southern University Women's Track scholarship and program information page.
-Here you will get specifics on the school and information on their Women's Track program like who to contact about recruitment, names of past alumni, what scholarship opportunities are available and how to start the recruiting process.
+Thanks for visiting the Georgia Southern University Women's Track scholarship and program details page.
+Here you'll receive information about the school and details on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.

-For anyone who is hoping to get recruited it's important to know who to talk to - and NCSA has got the details you need.
+For anyone who is looking to get recruited it is critical to understand who to build a relationship with - and NCSA has the information you need.
 The Head of the Georgia Southern University Women's Track program is Kelly Carter.
-Other essential personnel include:
+Other major personnel include:

 - Assistant Brittany Cox